 Zoom’s Freeterprise model unveiled

-Thus, the freeterprise works as a powerful way to transform free professional single accounts, in enterprise accounts.
-To do so the company has to use a sort of barbell strategy, where the free product offering a great experience works as a seamless entry-point.
+Thus, the freeterprise works as a powerful way to transform free professional single accounts into enterprise accounts.

-Yet, on the other hand, the highly specialized sales person (usually a field sales) build a strong relationship to bring in the whole enterprise account onboard!
+Yet, on the other hand, the highly specialized salesperson (usually field sales) builds a strong relationship to bring the whole enterprise account on board!

-Of course, this leads the organization to skew its resources toward building an army of qualified salespeople to handle the volume of leads generated by the free offering (in 2019 Zoom spent 54% of its revenues primarily in salespeople headcounts).
+Of course, this leads the organization to skew its resources toward building an army of qualified salespeople to handle the volume of leads generated by the free offering (in 2019, Zoom spent 54% of its revenues primarily on salespeople headcounts).